Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.evmutil.v1beta1.MsgConvertCoinToERC20"></a>

 ### MsgConvertCoinToERC20
-MsgConvertCoinToERC20 defines a conversion from sdk.Coin to Kava ERC20.
+MsgConvertCoinToERC20 defines a conversion from sdk.Coin to Kava ERC20 for EVM-native assets.

 | Field | Type | Label | Description |